by John Salt - Last Updated June 2024

 This particular one fits 5mm, 6mm, 8mm, & 10mm axle/feathering shafts so it's for larger helicopters.

-I really like this style I have pictured because the optical shutter window is nice and big and it covers a wide range of RPM's.
-Way better than the mechanical rotating shutter type I have - cheaper too!
-These optical tachs are getting very hard to find however, so if you have one hang on to it.
+I really liked this style I have pictured because the optical shutter window is nice and big and it covers a wide range of RPM's (800 - 4200).

-The other tach option is a non-contact digital laser tachometer.
-These things have impressive RPM measurement ranges, are easy to use, accurate and inexpensive.
-The drawback with them is you have to be close to the spinning rotor/object so they are no good for larger helicopters due to the danger involved; but for little they work well.
-Here's a review on the Uni-T UT373 laser tach I use.
+The drawback with them is you have to be close to the spinning rotor/object so they are no good for larger helicopters due to the danger involved.
+They work fin on micros however.
+Here's a review on the Uni-T UT373 laser tach I use with a couple micro heli RPM readings.

 Here's an RC helicopter tool I really enjoy.